varund2003/Web-Scraping-and-NLP-Processing-Pipeline/Readme.txt

 # Data Extraction and Analysis

 ## Objective
-The primary objective of this project is to extract textual data from provided URLs, perform text analysis, and compute various relevant variables.
+The primary goal of this project is to extract textual data from provided URLs, perform text analysis, and compute various relevant variables.

 ## Tools and Libraries
-- **Pandas:** Utilized for reading the input Excel file (`input.xlsx`) containing URLs.
+- Pandas: Used for reading the input Excel file (`input.xlsx`) containing URLs.
-- **BeautifulSoup and Requests:** Employed for web scraping and extracting article text from each URL while ensuring exclusion of headers, footers, and irrelevant content.
+- BeautifulSoup and Requests: Employed for web scraping and extracting article text from each URL while ensuring exclusion of headers, footers, and irrelevant content.
-- **NLTK (Natural Language Toolkit):** Used for text analysis, including tokenization, stop-word removal, and computation of various text variables.
+- NLTK (Natural Language Toolkit): Utilized for text analysis, including tokenization, stop-word removal, and computation of various text variables.

 ## Implementation Steps